 Continental Divide Snowmobile Trail

-The Continental Divide Snowmobile Trail is an unique and extensive trail system that provides hundreds of scenic trails through the Bridger Teton National Forest.
+The Continental Divide Snowmobile Trail (CDST) is an unique and extensive trail system that provides hundreds of scenic trails through the Bridger Teton National Forest.
 Because of the high location on the Continental Divide, sometimes more than 13,000 feet, snow depths range from 5 to 10 feet.
 The Pinedale section has 135 miles of groomed trail through some of the most scenic country in the West.
+The CDST was rated #2 "Best of All Time Trail Systems" by SnoWest Magazine readers (Oct 2014).

 For trail access, travel US 191 north to Highway 352 east to road's end at the Upper Green River Parking Area.
 Public restrooms are available at the trailhead.